In case you were wondering...

 My very first contemporary-set novels are out on store shelves from Love Inspired!
 A Future For His Twins is the first in a new series called Widow's Peak Creek.
 Seeking Sanctuary will follow soon.
 I've always wanted to write contemporaries, but that doesn't mean I'm completely finished with historical stories.
 Hang tight!

-Will we see (A Future for His Twins') Tom and Faith's married someday?
+Will Tom and Faith (A Future for His Twins') get married and have a baby?

 What brand of pickles does Paige eat in Seeking Sanctuary?